johntpham123/IST-590/Week 7/README.md

     - Tested in version:4.2
     - Fixed in version: 4.2.15
   - [ ] GIF Walkthrough: https://gph.is/2L2LCE3
-  - [ ] Steps to recreate: I first deleted the login original login button on wordpress.
+  - [ ] Steps to recreate: I first deleted the original login button on wordpress.
 Then I used html code given on the website and pasted that onto the login form so that it looks like a regular login button.
-Information that are being inputted into that website are then captured by burp and the attacker can use those credentials to login.
+Information that are being inputted into that website are then captured by burp and the attacker can use those captured credentials to login.
   - [ ] Affected source code:
   <html>
    <body>